 - Stage 1.
 Identify the problem that needs solving, or the question that needs answering.
 What is the aim of the experiment?

-Think about what results you need in order to make a valid conclusion.
-Plan your experiment carefully (see notes below).
-Stage 2. - Do the experiment and complete the analysis of the data.
-Stage 3. - Formulate your conclusions to the experiment based your results.
-Stage 4. - Stage 5.
+Think about what results you need in order to make a valid conclusion. - Stage 2.
+Plan your experiment carefully (see notes below). - Stage 3.
+Do the experiment and complete the analysis of the data. - Stage 4.
+Formulate your conclusions to the experiment based on your results. - Stage 5.
 Communicate your experiment in the form of a report.